 Later, we might form Inquirers’ Classes for people on the same journey.
-They usually take place at the church in Kim’s Garden weather permitting or in the church.
-If Christ leads you to His Orthodox Church, you will choose a Godparent who will stand witness on the day of your Chrismation (or Baptism)
+They usually take place at the church in the Founders Garden weather permitting or in the church.
+If Christ leads you to His Orthodox Church, we will continue the walk together.
+Later, you will choose a Godparent who will stand witness on the day of your Chrismation (or Baptism)

 Do I need to become Orthodox if I participate in the Inquirers’ Class?